Current bills affecting animals, the status and what, if any, action is needed (updated July 4, 2014):

 - HB 1517: Designates the shelter pet as the official pet of the Commonwealth of Pennsylvania.
 Introduced by Representative Mike Schlossberg and 12 co-sponsors.

 - HB 1750: Banning the slaughtering or selling of dogs and cats for human consumption in Pennsylvania.
 Introduced by Rep. John Maher +44 co-sponsors.
 Status: Passed full house unanimously.
-Action needed: Please contact Senator Greenleaf to ask him to schedule for a vote.
+Amended in Senate Judiciary with language to stop the use of dogs, cats or other live animals or fowl for targets at trap shoot or block shoots.
+Passed 1st and second consideration in full senate.
+Action needed: Please contact your state senator to ask them to support.

 - HB 2015: Amends PA Cruelty Code by replacing “willfully and maliciously” with “intentionally, knowingly or recklessly” when an individual is accused of engaging in cruelty to domestic animals.
 Introduced by Rep. Marty Flynn + 32 co-sponsors.